yyvess/jsconf/README.md

 }
 ```

-The configuration bean can by directly injected on a spring service
+The configuration bean is directly injected the spring service

 ```java
 @Service("service")